mrdotan/apicv10/Misc/Exercises/Exercise-Banking-useCase-v2.md

 ### Hints
+1) Instructor will provide you the API Manager Platform api url to connect from developer toolkit.

+2) Instructor will provide credentials for the 'developer' user in openldap

-1) [deposit.yaml](https://github.com/ibm-ecosystem-lab/APICv10/blob/main/Misc/Exercises/deposit.yaml) can be downloaded from here.
+3) [deposit.yaml](https://github.com/ibm-ecosystem-lab/APICv10/blob/main/Misc/Exercises/deposit.yaml) can be downloaded from here.